tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

-# Appendix C: The 65C02 Processor
+# Appendix E: The 65C816 Processor

 [Click here for the opcode listing](#instruction-tables)